Jewish Board of Family and Children's Services: Dr. Neubauer's twin study

 In 1990, a decade after suddenly ending the study, Neubauer and the Child Development Center of the Jewish Board of Family and Children’s Services arranged to have the locked records kept at Yale University.
 The Jewish Board established terms that gave it the power to approve or deny any requests to access the records for the next 75 years.

-The study records are currently in the custody of Yale University, under seal until October 25, 2065, and cannot be released to the public without authorization from the Jewish Board.
+The study records are in the custody of Yale University, under seal until October 25, 2065, and cannot be released to the public without authorization from the Jewish Board.
 Louise Wise Services' adoption records are held by Spence-Chapin Services to Families and Children.
 Dr. Neubauer died in 2008.

 In 2011, two identical twins who reunited as adults, Doug Rausch and Howard Burack, sent a letter to the Jewish Board requesting to see their records.
 The Jewish Board initially denied that Rausch and Burack had been part of the study, until the brothers were able to produce archived notes from one of Dr. Neubauer's former research assistants proving that they were indeed part of the study.
 The Jewish Board says Dr. Neubauer's study records are sealed to the public until 2065 to protect the privacy of those studied.
-To this date, all study subjects who have requested their personal records have received them, albeit heavily redacted and inconclusive.
+As of 2018, all study subjects who have requested their personal records have received them, albeit heavily redacted and inconclusive.

 The Neubauer study was the subject of the memoir Identical Strangers: A Memoir of Twins Separated and Reunited (Random House; 2007), written by Elyse Schein and Paula Bernstein, two of the separated identical twins, and Professor Nancy L. Segal’s book, Deliberately Divided: Inside the Controversial Study of Twins and Triplets Adopted Apart (Rowman & Littlefield; 2021).
 It was also the subject of the documentary films The Twinning Reaction (2017; following reunited twins) and Three Identical Strangers (2018); premiered at the 2018 Sundance Film Festival where it won the U.S. Documentary Special Jury Award for Storytelling, and on the shortlist of 15 films considered for the Academy Award for Best Documentary Feature.
 On television, it was the subject of "Secret Siblings", a 2018 episode of 20/20.